 Practifi is about managing your network so that you can engage with them in the best way possible, given who they are and the work your firm does for them.
 People don't stay the same over the time your firm knows them.
-Instead, they grow and change over time, as does your understanding of them, and Practifi is designed to handle those changes gracefully.
+Instead, they grow and change over time, as does your understanding of them.
+Practifi is designed to handle those changes gracefully, allowing teams to move records through the client lifecycle.
 This article breaks down the different types of Key Entities available within Practifi and how to use these records.
 If you have any questions about Households, Organizations and Individuals please reach out to your CSM.

 - Key Entities

 - Promote to Prospect

 People in Practifi can be grouped in three ways:

 - An Organization comprised of employees, with an optional primary contact

 - A Household with a primary contact, with an optional partner and dependents

 - An Individual who isn't grouped with other people at all

 Collective these records are referred to as Key Entities and can change from record type if needed as your understanding of the entity changes.
 For example, initially, you may have an Individual record but then discover they are part of a larger company that wants to do business with your firm.
 This record would then need to transform from an Individual to Organization within your firm.

 When you first meet someone, you rarely learn their entire life story.
 You might only know what's written on a business card about who they are and why they're interested in your firm.
 There might still be a lot left to learn about someone like this, but thankfully you'll always have enough to begin capturing them in Practifi.
 To capture this information, use the Create an Individual Global Action to capture whatever you know about them so far in a clean and simple form: